 List 11 - Prepositions

-Prepositions after Verbs (abandon to - cry over)
+Sentence examples: prepositions after verbs (abandon to - cry over)

 abandon to: They abandoned the village to the advancing army.